TekayaNidham/timeline-vlm/docs/library.md

 predictor.fit_from_precomputed("encodings")
 ```

 Loads `.npy` files from the given directory.
-This is the fastest option and does not require the VLM model to be installed.
+If the directory is not found locally, embeddings are automatically downloaded from GitHub and cached in `~/.cache/timeline-vlm/encodings/`.
+You can override the cache location with the `TIMELINE_VLM_CACHE` environment variable.

 ### From numpy arrays